The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Portland, OR

 Offers Telehealth

-Anne Hamburg is a Neurologist in Vancouver, Washington.
+Anne Hamburg is a Neurologist practicing medicine in Vancouver, Washington.
 Dr. Hamburg is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Migraine, Axillary Nerve Dysfunction, Memory Loss, and Secondary Parkinsonism.
-Dr. Hamburg is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Migraine, Axillary Nerve Dysfunction, Memory Loss, and Secondary Parkinsonism.

 Experienced in Juvenile Myoclonic Epilepsy